fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5d.md

 ```

 <!-- Testin tulee varmistaa, että luotu blogi tulee näkyville blogien listalle. -->
-The test has to ensure, that a new blog is added to the list of all blogs.
+The test has to ensure that a new blog is added to the list of all blogs.

 #### 5.20: bloglist end to end testing, step4